eploko/ios-png-check/README.markdown

 A simple utility to check that your @2x iOS PNG assets targeting iPhone 4 are in a good shape.

 Note: This is a ruby gem.
-If you want a Python version, you can find one in the `contrib/` folder.
-The Python version has been contributed by [Matt Galloway](http://iphone.galloway.me.uk/).
+A Python version can be found in the `contrib/` folder.
+It has been kindly contributed by [Matt Galloway](http://iphone.galloway.me.uk/).

 ## How to Install